-Estimated potential business volume Quantity is 48 total garages.
-Can be discussed further upon request.
-Estimated target price / unit cost information (if unavailable explain) Best available, as this is related to BABA, acceptable pricing is to be determined in negotiation.
-Pages 12 and 24 of the attached document specify the requirements of the garage doors.
-When is it needed by?
+Estimated potential business volume Can be discussed further upon request.
+120 dwelling units, 192 bathrooms.
+Estimated target price / unit cost information (if unavailable explain) \$1,500 per Unit When is it needed by?
 04/01/2025 Describe packaging requirements Standard multifamily construction/logistics.
 Pallets, boxes, all need to arrive undamaged and protected from the elements.
 Where will this item be shipped?
 Eagle, CO

+Additional Comments

-Additional Comments Is there other information you would like to include?
+ls there other information you would like to include?
 Compliance with BABAA must be clearly documented.
 As much written support as can be provided will be helpful.

-For all BABA related questions please contact: Manufacturers Edge Jorge Celis jcportillo@manufacturersedge.com
+For all BABA related questions please contact:

+Manufacturers Edge

+Jorge Celis

+jcportillo@manufacturersedge.com